 Melody’s head perked with my answer but she remained silent.

 “Look.”
 Melody pointed at Joe’s blue pickup truck that was parked nearby not more than a dozen feet away from my vehicle.
-“I guess you were right though I still don’t know how in the hell you guess right.”
+“I guess you were right though I still don’t know how in the hell you guessed right.”

 “I don’t know why you people care.”